caterpi/blog/content/posts/2020-08-02--Call-to-Courage-Reflection.md

 ## Starting this Blog
 It was intentional to write a piece on vulnerability as my first post.
-I'm neither confident in my writing and nor articulate on many topics I’d like to write about.
+I am neither confident in my writing nor articulate on many topics I’d like to write about.
 In the spirit of being brave, I choose to pursue this small ambition of mine.
 I end with a quote that Brené starts with in her talk:

 >The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again
 >